brunoribeiro94/Class-Query/README.md

 	->run();

 if (!$q) {
-    echo 'sorry, was not possible to insert a new user';
+    echo 'sorry, was not possible to insert a new user.';
 } else {
     echo 'User successfully added.';
 }